Haunted by the Reagan era

 Frustration with the refusal to stand up for principle is boiling over among younger Democrats.
 On issue after issue — impeachment, Medicare-for-all, a $15 minimum wage, free public college, a Green New Deal — the answer from House Speaker Nancy Pelosi (Calif.) and other Democratic leaders is consistent: Now is not the time; the country isn’t ready.
 Push too fast or too far, and there’ll be a backlash.

 For newer members of the party’s caucus, the older generation’s fear of a backlash is befuddling.
 “Leadership is driven by fear.
-They seem to be unable to lead,” said Corbin Trent, a spokesman for Ocasio-Cortez and and a co-founder of Justice Democrats, the insurgent political organization that powered her rise, while also backing Omar and Tlaib.
+They seem to be unable to lead,” said Corbin Trent, a spokesman for Ocasio-Cortez and a co-founder of Justice Democrats, the insurgent political organization that powered her rise, while also backing Omar and Tlaib.
 “I’m not sure what caused it.”

 The answer, in short: the Gipper.